($858) Cost to ship a car from Augusta, GA to Des Moines, IA

 The time of the year

-Seasonal demand and weather conditions in both Augusta and Des Moines can impact car shipping prices.
+The time of year and weather conditions in Augusta and Des Moines play a major role in determining car shipping rates.

 Augusta had short, mild winters, very hot, humid summers